Cecil Pryor

 Cecil Lemuel Pryor, Jr. (October 7, 1947 – September 13, 2005) was an American football player.
-He played professional football for the Montreal Alouettes of the Canadian Football League in 1973 and for the Memphis Grizzlies of the World Football League from 1974 to 1975.
+He played professional football for the Montreal Alouettes of the Canadian Football League (CFL) in 1973 and for the Memphis Grizzlies of the World Football League (WFL) from 1974 to 1975.
 He played college football at the University of Michigan from 1967 to 1969.

-Early years
+Early years & Education

 Cecil Pryor was born in Nueces County, Texas, in 1947, the son of Cecil L. Pryor, Sr., and Fannie McCuller.
 He was the eldest of four children including his brother, Rundy Pryor and his two sisters, Leah Pryor and Barbara Pryor (Tatum).
 He was raised in Corpus Christi, Texas, and attended King High School.
 The major schools in Texas did not recruit African-American players at the time, and Pryor opted instead to play football at the University of Michigan, where a former coach Y C McNease had become an assistant coach under Bump Elliott.